googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 A ClipBox table (5.7.11.2.3) may be associated with a color glyph to define an overall bounds for the color glyph.
 The clip box may vary in a variable font.
-If no ClipBox table is present but a bounding box is required by the implementation, it shall be computed for a given color glyph by traversing the graph of Paint tables that defines that color glyph.

 NOTE: If present, the clip box for a color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.

+NOTE: If no ClipBox table is present but a bounding box is required by the implementation, it can be computed for a given color glyph by traversing the graph of Paint tables that defines that color glyph.

 If a clip box is provided for a color glyph, the color glyph is bounded, and no inspection of the Paint graph is required to determine boundedness.
 If no clip